-Bernard also gets a kick (as Ella might sing) out of playing lead trumpet in a community Big Band, Abingdon Swingtime.
+Bernard also gets a kick (as Ella Fitzgerald might have sung) out of playing lead trumpet in a community Big Band, Abingdon Swingtime.

 Bernard cannot remember a time in his early life when he didn't sing in choirs: later on, for him it was all about getting school students singing in large numbers, which involved also writing and arranging for them.